Cash-Economy/BMGF/Artifacts/Status-Report/readme.md

-This folder contains our weekly updates to our company champion.
+This folder logs our weekly status updates.